-At Discovery Academy we have a Local Governing Board (LGB) who work closely with the Associate Principal and senior leaders at the Academy.
+At Discovery Academy we have a Local Governing Board (LGB) who work closely with the Executive and Associate Principal and senior leaders at the Academy.

 Their role is to make key decisions that affect the education and well-being of our pupils.
 They are vital to the successful running of our Academy.